 With a family milk cow, one of the problems that can arise is too much milk from time to time.
 (It’s almost hard for me to say that, since now is not one of those times.
 Another month until weaning.
 I’ll be singing a different tune then!)
 I have found myself looking for ways to use up milk when frugality isn’t in the forefront of my mind and making a whole milk ricotta cheese is a quick & simple solution.

-After trying numerous recipes, I can emphatically declare that this is THE ONE.
+After trying numerous recipes for ricotta cheese, I can emphatically declare that this is THE ONE.
 The finished curds are soft & squeaky, salty & buttery.

 I could literally eat them by the spoonful.